funilrys/PyFunceble/docs/usage/from-a-python-script-or-module.rst

 Advanced example
 """"""""""""""""

-**PyFunceble** now allow you to get the following information as a dictionary.
+**PyFunceble** allow you to get the following information as a dictionary.
 The objective behind this feature is to let you know more about the element you are testing.

 ::